kubevirt/kubevirt/docs/devel/virtual-machine.md

 ```

 The file specification follows the Kubernetes guide.
 The apiVersion is linked
-with the Kubevirt release cycle.
+with the KubeVirt release cycle.

 In the metadata section, there is a *required* field, the **name**.
 Then
 following the spec section, there are two important parts.
 The **running**, which